Links

 # Install APT dependencies

-sudo apt-get install libssl-dev libpq-dev pkg-config build-essential
+sudo apt-get install libssl-dev libpq-dev pkg-config build-essential cmake

 Build the binary